folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

+*   **Settings(Orders):  Can view all settings.**  This permission allows you to view all of the Order settings.
-*   **Settings (Orders): Can view and edit settings.** This permission allows you to view all of the Order settings.
+*   **Settings (Orders): Can view and edit all settings.** This permission allows you to view and edit all of the Order settings.

-Note: This is the only permission available for order settings.
+*   **Settings(Orders): Can view Order Templates.** This permission allows you to view Order Templates in Settings > Orders.
+*   **Settings(Orders): Can view, edit Order Templates.** This permission allows you to view and edit Order Templates in Settings > Orders.
+*   **Settings(Orders): Can view, edit, create Order Templates.** This permission allows you to view, edit, and create Order Templates in Settings > Orders.
+*   **Settings(Orders): Can view, edit, delete Order Templates.** This permission allows you to view, edit, and delete Order Templates in Settings > Orders.

+Note:.
 You can assign permissions to users in the Users app.

 ## Settings > Orders > Approvals